-VII.
+VIII.
 CLASS ACTION ALLEGATIONS

-253. Pursuant to Rules 23(a), (b)(2), and (b)(3) of the Federal Rules of Civil Procedure, the individual Plaintiffs seek to represent a certified Plaintiff class consisting of individuals who, because of their mental disability or perceived mental disability, have been, could have been, or will be seized, detained, and/or subjected to force in interactions with NYPD officers pursuant to NYPD Patrol Guide Procedure No. 221-13 or its equivalent and/or denied the appropriate response to mental health crises.
+396. Pursuant to Rules 23(a), (b)(2), and (b)(3) of the Federal Rules of Civil Procedure, the individual Plaintiffs seek to represent a certified Plaintiff class consisting of individuals who, because of their mental disability or perceived mental disability, have been, could have been, or will be seized, detained, and/or subjected to force in interactions with NYPD officers pursuant to

+NYPD Patrol Guide Procedure No. 221-13, the Involuntary Removal Policy, or their equivalent and/or denied the appropriate response to mental health crises.